Wal33D/HighRiseMobileAPI/README.md

 # HighriseAPI Node.js Example

 This is a Node.js example of using the HighriseAPI to access your Highrise account information.
-It includes methods to get your account info, get items, and get custom currencies.
+It includes methods to get your account info, get items, get custom currencies, create a bot, create API token, and get bot API keys.

 ## Getting Started